Not Quite Circular but Loopy - Forester Network

 One of the comments is from a cousin of mine (who is not really a cousin, but our families were so close while we were growing up, her parents are considered aunt and uncle, making her my cousin) who asked me to check out a project she’s spearheading in Detroit.

 It’s called “ROC Detroit.”
 ROC stands for Reuse Opportunity Collaboratory.
-On its website, it describes itself as an “effort to bring together Detroit industries, institutions, small and medium sized businesses, and entrepreneurs to create closed-loop systems in which one organization’s waste becomes another’s raw materials.China says “We will not accept any more solid waste!”
-One third of all scrap recycled in the U.S. is exported to China.
-What will America do now?
-Join us for a free webinar panel discussion with experts from ISRI, SWANA, CalRecycle and Waste Management at 10am, September 19th as they talk about the impact.
+On its website, it describes itself as an “effort to bring together Detroit industries, institutions, small and medium sized businesses, and entrepreneurs to create closed-loop systems in which one organization’s waste becomes another’s raw materials.FREE Infographic on Landfill Management: 6 Tips for Excellence in Landfill Operations.
+Covering publicity, education, engineering, long-term planning, and landfill gas waste-to-energy.
+Download it now!

 The program uses an online secure database where materials that are needed, as well as materials that are available, are listed and trades are facilitated.
 ROC Detroit will help sift through the data and come up with possible matches for resources.
 Once a match is determined to be feasible, an exchange is made by the companies.
 The benefits from the collaboration are listed as lower operating costs, reduced carbon footprint, local economic development, corporate reputation, and networking with like-minded businesses.